Distraction arthroplasty compared to other cartilage preservation procedures in patients with post-traumatic arthritis: a systematic review

 Post-traumatic arthritis (PTA) is characterized by the deterioration of articular cartilage temporally associated with an articular injury.
 With a paucity of literature comparing joint preservation techniques, we performed a systematic review of the literature intending to describe and summarize the results of ankle distraction arthroplasty as it compares with studies on tibio-talar microfracture, allograft, and autograft for ankle joint preservation in the post-traumatic population under 50 years of age.
 Research databases were searched and abstracts screened for relevance on our topic of interest.
 Abstracts meeting screening criteria with high interobserver reliability underwent full-manuscript review and coding for pertinent citation, study level, treatment, and outcome variables.
 Outcome variables for patient-reported pain scales, validated outcome measurement tools, radiographic progression, reoperation/re-treatment rates, and complication rates were recorded.
 Out of 105 unique citations, 10 publications were included.
 The distraction arthroplasty studies had 36 out of 181 patients requiring reoperation for complications (19.9%), while other joint-preserving procedures studies had 40 out of 177 patients requiring reoperations for complications (22.6%).
 Clinical outcome scores at mean follow-up time ranging from 2 to 10 years between studies were similar.
 Reported results for a variety of cartilage preservation procedures, including distraction arthroplasty, are satisfactory and reoperation rates for complication are similar.
 Limitations in available data and underlying study quality affect synthesis of the results therein.
 While distraction arthroplasty is an option for cartilage preservation in patients with PTA of the ankle, the technique is highly specialized which may affect the external validity.
+Level of evidence: III.

 Injuries to the acromioclavicular (AC) joint are common, tending to occur secondary to traumatic injuries.
 Rockwood grade IV, V and VI injuries involve complete dislocation of the joint and require surgical reconstruction, with inconclusive literature on whether grade III injuries should be surgically or conservatively managed.
 There are over one hundred reported surgical techniques which reconstruct the AC joint, with little indication of which methods achieve the best results.
 Techniques can generally be considered as: anatomical reduction; CC ligament reconstruction; and anatomical reconstruction.
 Techniques which implant hardware to reduce the AC joint, such as the hook plate, are commonly implemented, but have been shown to alter the mechanics of the joint significantly, resulting in poor short-term and long-term outcomes.
 Methods which reconstruct both the acromioclavicular and coracoclavicular ligaments are comparatively new, and early reports suggest that they achieve biomechanical properties similar to the native joint.
 More focus should be placed on such techniques in the future to determine whether they offer a more suitable approach to improve patient outcomes following AC joint reconstruction.